difference between democracy and monarchy

 In summary, democracy and monarchy are two fundamentally different forms of government.
 While democracy places power in the hands of the people and promotes individual rights and freedoms, monarchy grants power to a single person who may not be accountable to the citizens.
 As citizens of a country, it is important to understand the differences between these two forms of government, and how they affect our lives.

-See also difference between may and might
+See also difference between overloading and overriding in java

 Table difference between democracy and monarchy